christianmlong/personal/content/twisted_on_windows.md

 #### <a name="up_running"></a> Up and running

 That's it for Part 1.
-We have installed Python, set up a virtualenv, and gotten a Twisted app up and running.
+We have installed Python, set up a virtualenv, and gotten your Twisted app up and running.
 In Part 2, we will set up a Windows service to run the app, using the virtual service account that was introduced in Windows Server 2008.
 In Part 3, we will package the app and its dependencies for deployment to test and production servers.
 Thanks for reading, and if you have any questions or suggestions, let me know.
 I'm on Twitter at [@christianmlong](https://twitter.com/christianmlong).